Back to blog

 For this reason, target companies may ultimately select a PE firm with a stronger brand presence.

-To build a stronger brand presence, it's important to foster new and existing relationships.
+Fostering new and existing relationships is important for building a stronger brand presence.
 Some examples of PE relationships may include investment banks, attorneys, and other buyers.

 Private equity deal structure